 8.6 Another common example of construction emissions involves the use of an off-road vehicle.
-The equation used to obtain pollutant estimates from this type of construction activity considers the type of equipment (i.e. bulldozer, articulated truck), the size of the equipment (i.e. horsepower), the load factor placed on the equipment (i.e. the ratio of the load over a designated period of time to the peak load) and the period (i.e. hours) of operation.
+The equation used to obtain pollutant estimates from this type of construction activity considers the type of equipment (e.g. bulldozer, articulated truck), the size of the equipment (i.e. horsepower), the load factor placed on the equipment (i.e. the ratio of the load over a designated period of time to the peak load) and the period (i.e. hours) of operation.

-8.7 For demonstration purposes, estimates of exhaust emissions from construction vehicles and equipment can be derived from the following formula.
+8.7 For demonstration purposes, estimates of exhaust emissions from construction vehicles and equipment can be derived from the following formula:

-$E = H \times EF \times LF \times T$ Eq.
-A3-8

-E = emissions (e.g. grams/day);
+- E = emissions (e.g. grams/day);

-H = horsepower of the equipment;
+- H = horsepower of the equipment;

-EF = emission factor (e.g. grams/horsepower-hour);
+- EF = emission factor (e.g. grams/horsepower-hour);

-LF = load factor (per cent);
+- LF = load factor (per cent); and

-T = total period of operation (hours).
+- T = total period of operation (hours).

 8.8 Using this formula, the following example is given for the use of a bulldozer.
-Assume an airport contractor uses a 400 horsepower bulldozer 3 hours each day, 15 days a month, for a period of one year and the average load factor for the equipment is 59 per cent.
+Assume an airport contractor uses a 400-horsepower bulldozer for 3 hours each day, 15 days a month, for a period of one year, and the average load factor for the equipment is 59 per cent.
 If the emission factor for the bulldozer is 9.6 grams per horsepower-hour, the amount of NO_x would be: